2000–2001 California electricity crisis: Governor Gray Davis

-Some critics, such as Arianna Huffington, alleged that Davis was lulled to inaction by campaign contributions from energy producers.
-In addition, the California State Legislature would sometimes push Davis to act decisively by taking over power plants which were known to have been gamed and place them back under control of the utilities, ensuring a more steady supply and punished the worst manipulators.
-Meanwhile, conservatives argued that Davis signed overpriced energy contracts, employed incompetent negotiators, and refused to allow prices to rise for residences statewide much like they did in San Diego, which they argue could have given Davis more leverage against the energy traders and encouraged more conservation.
-More criticism is given in the book Conspiracy of Fools, which gives the details of a meeting between the governor and his officials; Clinton Administration Treasury officials; and energy executives, including market manipulators such as Enron, where Davis disagreed with the Treasury officials and energy executives.
-They advised suspending environmental studies to build power plants and a small rate hike to prepare for long-term power contracts (Davis eventually signed overpriced ones, as noted above), while Davis supported price caps, denounced the other solutions as too politically risky, and allegedly acted rudely.
-The contracts Davis signed locked Californians into high electric costs for the next decade.
-As of October 2011 electric rates in California had yet to return to pre-contract levels.
+Some critics, such as Arianna Huffington, alleged that Davis was lulled into inaction by campaign contributions from energy producers.
+In addition, the California State Legislature would sometimes push Davis to act decisively by taking over power plants that were known to have been manipulated and placing them back under the control of the utilities, ensuring a steadier supply and punishing the worst manipulators.
+Meanwhile, conservatives argued that Davis signed overpriced energy contracts, employed incompetent negotiators, and refused to allow residential electricity prices to rise statewide as they did in San Diego, which they argued could have given Davis more leverage against the energy traders and encouraged greater conservation.
+Additional criticism is presented in the book Conspiracy of Fools, which details a meeting involving the governor and his officials, Clinton Administration Treasury officials, and energy executives, including market manipulators such as Enron, during which Davis disagreed with the Treasury officials and energy executives.
+They advised suspending environmental studies to build power plants and implementing a small rate hike to prepare for long-term power contracts (which Davis eventually signed overpriced ones, as noted above), while Davis supported price caps, denounced the other solutions as too politically risky, and allegedly acted rudely.
+The contracts Davis signed locked Californians into high electricity costs for the next decade.
+As of October 2011, electric rates in California had yet to return to pre-contract levels.

 Arnold Schwarzenegger

-On May 17, 2001, future Republican governor Arnold Schwarzenegger and former Los Angeles Mayor Republican Richard Riordan met with Enron CEO Kenneth Lay at the Peninsula Beverly Hills Hotel in Beverly Hills.
+On May 17, 2001, future Republican governor Arnold Schwarzenegger and former Los Angeles mayor Richard Riordan, a Republican, met with Enron CEO Kenneth Lay at the Peninsula Beverly Hills Hotel in Beverly Hills.
 The meeting was convened for Enron to present its "Comprehensive Solution for California," which called for an end to federal and state investigations into Enron's role in the California energy crisis.

-On October 7, 2003, Schwarzenegger was elected Governor of California to replace Davis.
-Over a year later, he attended the commissioning ceremony of a new Western Area Power Administration (WAPA) 500 kV line remedying the power bottleneck on Path 15.
+On October 7, 2003, Schwarzenegger was elected governor of California to replace Davis.
+Over a year later, he attended the commissioning ceremony for a new Western Area Power Administration (WAPA) 500 kV line that remedied the power bottleneck on Path 15.

 Congressional response to the crisis

-In the spring of 2001, House Government Affairs Energy Policy and Regulatory Affairs Subcommittee Chairman Doug Ose held a series of field hearings in California and Nevada, receiving testimony from Public Utilities Commission Chair Loretta Lynch, FERC General Counsel Kevin Madden, California ISO President and CEO Terry Winter and Central Valley farmers.
-During the hearings, the state and federal representatives cast blame on each other, but there was consensus that warning signals of the crisis were missed repeatedly.
+In the spring of 2001, House Government Affairs Energy Policy and Regulatory Affairs Subcommittee chairman Doug Ose held a series of field hearings in California and Nevada, receiving testimony from Public Utilities Commission chair Loretta Lynch, FERC General Counsel Kevin Madden, California ISO President and CEO Terry Winter, and Central Valley farmers.
+During the hearings, the state and federal representatives blamed each other, but there was consensus that warning signs of the crisis had been repeatedly missed.

 Federal Energy Regulatory Commission

-The Federal Energy Regulatory Commission (FERC) was intimately involved with the handling of the crisis from the summer of 2000.
-There were in fact at least four separate FERC investigations.
+The Federal Energy Regulatory Commission (FERC) was closely involved in the handling of the crisis beginning in the summer of 2000.
+There were at least four separate FERC investigations.